wp-plugins/wp-page-widget/readme.txt

 2. Login to your Wordpress admin panel and activate the plugin.

-3. Navigate to Settings -> Page Widgets.
+3. Navigate to Page Widgets in admin menu.

 4. Select which post type ( default post, page should be selected )